 Students have access seven days a week to modern adaptable studio spaces and specialist digital equipment within which to develop and display their work.
 They are supported by a range of photographic, lighting, and video equipment and the input of a highly-skilled technician.
 At the end of each Semester, students stage formal assessment exhibitions within these spaces which provide opportunities to showcase work, resolve ideas, and consider new directions.

-Graduates of the Photo Media pathway will be well-positioned to embark on dynamic and creative careers.
-Alumni of the pathway have established their own commercial and fine art practices, assisted professional photographers and worked in galleries and photo labs and for photographic agencies and producers.
-For those considering further study, the Whitecliffe Bachelor of Fine Arts programme is nationally and internationally recognised as a pathway into postgraduate programmes in New Zealand and internationally.
+Photo Media graduates will be well-positioned to embark on dynamic and creative careers.
+Alumni for the specialism have established their own commercial and fine arts practices assisted professional photographers and worked in galleries, photo labs, and for photographic agencies and producers.

 Why choose Photo Media at Whitecliffe?